Marital and Family Therapy (MFTH)

 MFTH 534.
 Family Therapy and Medicine.
 3 Units.

 Examines the interface of medical practice and family therapy in common medical family therapy settings.
-Explores understanding of the culture of medicine, including usual medical practices and procedures.
+Explores the culture of medicine, including usual medical practices and procedures.
 Outlines adaptations of the medical model used by family therapists.
 Offers models for collaboration of medical family therapists with medical practitioners.
 Addresses behavioral health intervention strategies for families with health and wellness issues.

 MFTH 539.
 Health and Illness in Families.
 4 Units.

 Examines the biopsychosocial-spiritual aspects of illness and their impact on individuals, couples, and family systems across the lifespan.
 Students locate, interpret, and critique the scholarly literature used to study illness as it pertains to families.
 Highlights major issues, trends, theories, and models in health care; and their implications.

 Provides an overview of medical family therapy and the theoretical models that can be applied to clinical work within medical settings.
 Addresses contextual issues that impact health of patients and family members.
 Includes personal and professional aspects of providing ethical, holistic, and collaborative clinical care in medical settings.

 MFTH 541.
 Medical Family Therapy Seminar 1.
 1 Unit.

 In a workshop format incorporating presentation and discussion with faculty and peers, students develop their expertise in researching specific issues relevant to their practice.
 Focuses on evidence-based interventions and relevant psychotropic medications.

 Prerequisite or Concurrent: MFTH 540.

 MFTH 542.
 Medical Family Therapy Seminar 2.
 1 Unit.